This topic describes how Portal for ArcGIS can be leveraged in the structure of a typical organization on a regular business day.

 Instead of opening ArcMap to make a map, she drags and drops the spreadsheet into the Portal for ArcGIS map viewer.
 A map is created of the five properties along with the other data in the spreadsheet.

 To make the map more attractive, Nicole configures a pop-up window for each property location and filters the information to display the statistics and tax information Randall specified in his email.
-Nicole knows that there are two other map services hosted on their internal ArcGIS Server site that include local hazards and recent soil surveys of the properties.
+Nicole knows that there are two other map services hosted on their internal ArcGIS Server that include local hazards and recent soil surveys of the properties.
 She adds these services to the map.

 Nicole saves the web map and shares it with a group within the organization called Property Assessment.
 Randall and the directors are all members of this group.
 Nicole replies back to Randall's original email and includes a URL to the completed map.

 Randall returns from lunch and sees the email from Nicole.
 He opens the web map and reviews the content.
 It contains all the information the directors need.
-He inserts the web map into a Microsoft PowerPoint slide using ArcGIS Maps for Office.
+He inserts the web map into a PowerPoint slide using Esri Maps for Office.
 He then forwards the PowerPoint slide along to the directors for use in their meeting with the CEO.

 Linda steps into a meeting with the directors where they discuss a wide range of items, in which one of them includes property assessments for the new office location.
 In their PowerPoint, they go to a slide that displays a map of the properties along with the soil surveys and local hazards.
 One of the directors clicks the play button at the top left corner of the slide and the map transforms into a live web map.